renaissance-publishing/renaissance/content/chapters/18-representing-a-character.md

 ### Does WIL matter

-Players who read the skill section might notice that some aptitudes are linked to many more skills than others; notably, WIL is linked to only one skill—Control\!
+Players who read the skill section might notice that some aptitudes are linked to many more skills than others; notably, WIL is linked to only one skill — Control\!
 Does that mean that WIL doesn’t matter?

 Absolutely not\!